uselotus/lotus-docs/docs/api/typescript-guide.md

 ## Installing

-Install the lotus-typescript package for use in your Typescript Project.
+Install the lotus-typescript package for use in your typescript server.

 ```bash npm2yarn
 npm install lotus-typescript